DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/php/php-install.md

 Once the proxy is downloaded and installed, it can be configured via either environment variables or command line arguments.
 See the [README](https://github.com/DevCycleHQ/local-bucketing-proxy#options) for the configuration options.

 At a minimum, you will need set the `DVC_LB_PROXY_SDK_KEY` environment variable to activate the proxy.
 This should be set to your SDK key for your PHP application.
 The rest of the values can be left unchanged for basic operation.
-This will default to starting an HTTP server on port 8080.
+This will default to starting an HTTP server on port **8080**.
+You can change the port with the `DVC_LB_PROXY_HTTP_PORT` environment variable.

 #### Running the Proxy